 Next, she included a ton of searchable keywords in here (Software Engineer, Full Stack, Java, Data Analyst).
 Those are going to help Rajshri show up in more searches and get in front of more recruiters!

-When you’re a student, you want to let employers know what you’re interested in doing, what you’re passionate about.
+When you're a student, you want to let employers know what you're interested in doing and what you're passionate about.
 Like I mentioned above, try to be laser focused and clear.

-Christian’s headline does a great job of telling us that he has his sights set on a future in Supply Chain.
-He’s a specifically studying that field and he’s pasted his goal right there in his headline.
+Christian's headline does a great job of telling us what he has his sights set on — a future in Supply Chain.
+He's specifically studying that field, and he's pasted his goal right there in his headline.

-He’s also differentiating himself with his Marine Corps experience.
-That conveys specific values around leadership, discipline, etc. but you don’t have to be a Marine to do that.
-Anything you can mention around leadership activities and extracurriculars is going to be a differentiator.
+He's also differentiating himself with his Marine Corps experience.
+That conveys specific values around leadership and discipline, but you don't have to be a Marine to do that.
+Anything you can mention around leadership activities and extracurricular's is going to make the difference.

-Everyone’s situation is unique – their career, their business, their environment, their goals.
+Everyone's situation is unique – their career, their business, their environment, and their goals.